 Step 4 – Time to Test the Ketones

-So now you’ve dialed in your macronutrients with MyFitnessPal, you’ve seen your fasting blood sugar readings come down as you’ve restricted carbohydrates in your diet and you are seeing your weight start to come down on the scale.
+So now you’ve dialed in your macronutrients with MyFitnessPal (or whichever nutrition app you prefer), you’ve seen your fasting blood sugar readings come down as you’ve restricted carbohydrates in your diet and you are seeing your weight start to come down on the scale.
 Next step is to test ketone levels to ensure your body is entering into ketosis.

 There is a big difference between just eating a low-carb/high-fat ketogenic diet and actually being in a state of ketosis.
 This is an important distinction to understand, especially for beginners.

-There are two methods you can choose from for testing ketones:
+There are three methods you can choose from for testing ketones:

 4a.
 Blood ketones: This is considered the most accurate method.
 Just like testing blood sugar, it’s a drop of blood onto a finger stick to get a reading.
 Nutritional ketosis is considered to be in the range of 0.5 – 3.0 mmol/L.